MicrosoftDocs/defender-docs/defender-endpoint/mac-install-with-intune.md

 1. Review the policy in **Review+Create** and select **Save**.

 > [!TIP]
-> You can also configure network protection by appending the information from [**Network protection to help prevent macOS connections to bad sites**](network-protection-macos.md) to the .mobileconig from step 8.
+> You can also configure network protection by appending the information from [**Network protection to help prevent macOS connections to bad sites**](network-protection-macos.md) to the `.mobileconfig` from step 8.

 ### Step 11: Device Control for Microsoft Defender for Endpoint on macOS